ycarowr/UnityDesignPatterns/Assets/Behavioral/Observer/Readme.md

 ### Structure

-Subject: Is the observed object target of a listener, usually when this object changes the state the interested listeners have to be notified.
+Subject: Is the observed object abd target of a listener, usually when this object changes the state the interested listeners have to be notified.

 Listener: Is the observer of the subject, waits for any notification or state change of the interested object.